Dog-Friendly Austria: Travelling in Austria with a Dog

 Only a couple of hours away from Vienna is the equally historic town of Graz.
 A stylish budget stay, which is very dog-friendly, is the B&B Hotel Graz.
 The location is excellent if you are travelling by train: it’s only a 5 minute walk from the train station, and then a further 10 minute walk (or quick tram ride) to the charming Old Town.

 I highly recommend adding on the excellent buffet breakfast.
+(Just note dogs are no longer allowed in the breakfast room.)
 Naturally my dog’s favourite feature was the bowl of dog food (and water) in the lobby – he always made a beeline to it!
 Dogs are also supplied with a blanket, bowl and meaty treats in your room, with a small additional charge applying per pet (€12 per night as of 2024).

 Hotel dog-friendly B&B Graz